apommel/vscode-matlab-interactive-terminal/README.md

 ## Features

-The extension adds two commands to Visual Studio Code, that can then be tied to key-bindings.
+The extension adds three commands to Visual Studio Code, that can then be tied to key-bindings.
 These are:
 - `Open a Matlab Terminal` which opens an interactive Matlab terminal in the VS Code integrated terminal, similar to the Matlab command line
 - `Run current Matlab Script` which runs the currently opened Matlab script and then allows the user to interact with it through the opened terminal
+- `Run current selection in Matlab` which runs the currently selected text in a Matlab terminal.
+If no text is selected, the current line is run instead

 ## Recommended VS Code Extensions